 Witness the Northern Lights in the Yukon

 You don't need to travel across the country to watch the intricate dance of the Aurora.
 In fact, you don't even need a full week.
-With our Yukon Northern Lights package, you can spend just three to four days in Canada's north, cuddled up in cozy warming huts and watching in wonder as purples, pinks and greens paint the sky.
+With our Northern Lights Resort & Spa package, you can spend just four days in Canada's north, cuddled up in a cozy log cabin or glass chalet and watching in wonder as purples, pinks and greens paint the sky.

 Canada by Design team member Teagan snowmobiling in the Yukon